CodeName33/HardwareRemoteControl/readme.md

         -v:f=VALUE - Preferred fps for capture device -v:c=VALUE - Preferred 4 letter format for capture device (like MJPG, NV12 etc.)
         -v:b=VALUE - Capture buffer size (frames count, default 4)
-        -ffmpeg - ffmpeg mode (only for web-server).
+        -ffmpeg - ffmpeg mode (only for web-server, linux only).
 If your capture device suport MJPG stream, this flag will use ffmpeg to copy strem to clients direct.
 Good for slow devices.
-But it will not analyse changes and always send full frames (traffic warning).
+But it will not analyse changes and always send full frames (traffic warning). ffmpeg must be installed
 Just start it with your settings? for example:

     HadwareRemoteControlCP -c=COM13 -p=2 -w=1800